MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-metrics-management-and-coaching.md

 To open the **Management and coaching** page:

 1. Open the [Workplace Analytics](https://workplaceanalytics.office.com) Home page.
-If prompted, enter your Microsoft credentials.
+If prompted, enter your organizational credentials.
 2. In the left navigation pane, select **Explore**.
 3. In **Explore**, select the **Management and coaching** tab.